namecoin/tlsrestrictnss/README.md

 to modify that trust anchor **before** you import it to NSS.
 * This tool will probably prevent HPKP from working as intended, unless HPKP is applied to user-defined trust anchors.
-Firefox is capable of doing this (though it's the not the default); Chromium is not AFAIK.
+Firefox is capable of doing this (though it's not the default); Chromium is not AFAIK.

 ## Licence